đ§Ē C String Practice Problems (strcpy, strlen, strcmp, strcat, etc.)

 Copy One String into Another

-Write a program that copies the string"Hello World"
+Write a program that copies the string"Hello World"into another string usingstrcpy()and prints the copied string. -

 Count Length of a String

-Take a string input from the user and find its length usingstrlen()
+Take a string input from the user and find its length usingstrlen(). -

 Compare Two Strings

-Ask the user for two strings and compare them usingstrcmp()
+Ask the user for two strings and compare them usingstrcmp().
+Display whether they are equal or not. -

 Concatenate Two Strings

-Write a program that takes two strings and joins them usingstrcat()
+Write a program that takes two strings and joins them usingstrcat().
+Print the final combined string. -

 Reverse a String Manually

-, write a custom function to reverse a string character by character. -
+Without usingstrrev(), write a custom function to reverse a string character by character. -

 Check Palindrome